 - Avoid using the same PIN for multiple devices.

 - Avoid answering calls from unknown individuals.
 Be wary of impersonators attempting to deceive you into divulging information or taking action on a financial account.

 - Verify callers before providing any information.
 If you are unsure, call the business on a known number.
 For example, if you receive a call from JPMorgan Chase, call the number on the back of your card, or call your J.P.
-Morgan representative before providing any information.
+Morgan team member before providing any information.

 - Never provide your full card number, PIN or one-time authentication passcode to an unknown caller, even if the caller claims to be from J.P.
 Morgan.

 - Install anti-virus software on your mobile device and activate automatic updates to ensure the devices remain protected.